 In this case, you will need to go through consular processing in the U.S. embassy or consulate in your country.
 The National Visa Center (NVC) will notify you of when to submit an immigrant visa application with supporting documents and processing fees.
 You will also need to complete a DS-260, Application for Immigrant Visa and Alien Registration, and bring the confirmation page to the consulate.
 This will be followed by an interview where the consular officer will review your documentation and interview performance to decide if you are eligible for an immigrant visa.
 If your application is approved, you will be given a visa packet.

 The visa packet has an expiration date, meaning you must travel to the U.S. before it expires.
 At the port of entry, the U.S. Customs and Border Protection will inspect you and determine whether you are admissible or not.
 If you are found admissible, you will be allowed to enter the United States as a permanent resident.
 And a few weeks after your arrival (usually within 45 days), the USCIS will mail your family-based green card to you.

 How VisaNation Law Group Can Help

 The role of priority dates in your family-based green card application cannot be overstated.
 Knowing how it works will keep you aware of the progress made on your petition and help you prepare for the next line of action.
 This is where our immigration attorneys can help.

-Here at Immi-USA, we have highly qualified family-based immigration lawyers with years of experience helping people from all over the world become green card holders in the U.S. We will help you file your petition properly, making sure that common pitfalls that cause delays or denials are avoided.
+VisaNation Law Group has highly qualified family-based immigration lawyers with years of experience helping people from all over the world become green card holders in the U.S. They will help you file your petition properly, making sure that common pitfalls that cause delays or denials are avoided.
 Whether you are an immediate relative or family preference applicant, you can count on us for the best immigration legal services.
-To schedule a consultation with one of our immigration lawyers today, you can fill out this contact form.
+To schedule a consultation with one of their immigration lawyers today, you can fill out this contact form.